KokoDoko/pixidust/README.md

 # Pixi Dust

-Game demo using PixiJS, Typescript and OOP.
+Game demo using PixiJS, Typescript and OOP and Parcel.
 The project is compiled using Parcel.
-Check source code in [SRC/TS](https://github.com/KokoDoko/pixidust/tree/main/src/ts), [play the demo here](https://kokodoko.github.io/pixidust/)
+[Play the demo here](https://kokodoko.github.io/pixidust/)!

-- Classes
+- Asset Loader with Loading Bar
 - Animation with Game Loop
 - Repeating scrolling background
 - Keyboard controls